JStiles9552/CLIM_680_Project/index.md

 The next area I chose was the region that showed the highest tp values, which was a section of New York just east of Lake Ontario.
 For this section, I used the longitude slice of 72W-70W and the latitude slice of 42N-43.5N to account for all of the high tp values in this region.
 I then completed the same process as with Washington D.C to plot the yearly anomalies along with the 1 year and 10 year running mean plots.
 Figure 5 displays these plots in the same manner as Figure 4, but shows a large difference in the spread of anomalies due to the higher tp values.

 Composite with the North Atlantic Oscillation

+For my composite, I made use of the North Atlantic Oscillation (NAO) climate index with my dataset.
+I chose this index because the NAO occurs near the Northeast U.S., so I thought it would be interesting to find correlations (if any) between the tp patterns in this region and the changing phases of the NAO.
+The NAO is made up of two different phases, those being a positive phase and a negative phase.
+The postive NAO occurs when the far-northern regions of the North Atlantic contain below-average sea-surface heights and pressure levels while the middle regions of the North Atlantic contain above-average sea-surface heights and pressure levels (NOAA, 2022).
+For the negative NAO occur when the situations in the positive NAO are reversed, with above-average values in the far-northern regions and below-average conditions in the mid-North Atlantic (NOAA, 2022).